qfpl/fp-in-ruby/slides/abstraction.md

 ```

 <div class="notes">
-This is scarier, but should the need arise, we can extend the above to
-an arbitrary number of inputs
+Should the need arise, we can handle an arbitrary list of keys like so
 </div>

 ##